naflassel0/all/README.md

 # README

-This repo is a space share workings I do in relation to company analysis.
+This repo is a space to share workings I do in relation to company analysis.